DokkarRachidReda/flutter-todo-list-app/README.md

 ## Bugs tahat need to be fixed

-* RenderFlex overflowed by : a famous bug but i am lazy to fux it now
+* RenderFlex overflowed by : a famous bug but i am lazy to fix it now

 * make it responsive

 * add a button to remove a list

-* figure out somthing to complete the bottom navigation ,it contains only the home scren by now
+* figure out somthing to complete the bottom navigation ,it contains only the home screen by now

 BUT we both u and i know that i won't fix any of that